Johannes Fibiger: Posthumous criticism and disproof

 Fibiger's discovery was unchallenged during his lifetime.
 The only serious criticism was by F. D. Bullock and G. L. Rohdenburg.
 In 1918, they argued that the cancerous tumours produced in Fibiger's experiments were similar to non-cancerous tumours.
 Such tumours easily developed in epithelial cells.
-Fibiger defended "That these tumors are true carcinomata cannot, thus, be doubted, and the fact that they may occur in younger animals does not diminish our right to range them among the true malignant neoplasms."
+Fibiger defended himself, saying, "That these tumors are true carcinomata cannot, thus, be doubted, and the fact that they may occur in younger animals does not diminish our right to range them among the true malignant neoplasms."

 It was only after Fibiger's death that the importance of vitamin A in cancer development was fully appreciated.
 Fibiger had used rats which were fed vitamin A-less diet.
 It was found that Vitamin A deficiency alone can cause tumours and cancers.
 The parasites had merely caused the tissue irritation (chronic inflammation) that drove the damaged cells into cancer; any tissue irritation could have induced the tumours.
 The major challenge came from Richard Douglas Passey, with his colleagues A. Léese, and J.C.
 Knox.
 They reported a new finding in 1935 that S. carcinoma do not cause cancer in rats.
-They concluded that Fibiger probably had mistaken metaplasia (a non-cancerous tumour) with malignant neoplasia (true cancer).
+They concluded that Fibiger had probably mistaken metaplasia (a non-cancerous tumour) with malignant neoplasia (true cancer).
 In 1937, W. Cramer experimentally showed that Fibiger's tumour were not cancerous.
 The final disproof was shown by Claude R. Hitchcock and E. T. Bell.
-In 1952, they repeated Fibiger's experiments using advanced microscopy and histology, and conclusively demonstrated that the tumours due to G. Neoplasticum in rats were non-cancerous tumours.
-And the tumours were primarily due to vitamin A deficiency.
+In 1952, they repeated Fibiger's experiments using advanced microscopy and histology, and conclusively demonstrated that the tumours due to G. neoplasticum in rats were non-cancerous, and that the tumours were primarily due to vitamin A deficiency.

 It is also claimed that exclusion of Yamagiwa was another mistake.
 Yamagiwa's work has become the primary basis for induction of tumours in cancer research.
 Because of this, some consider Fibiger's Nobel Prize to be undeserved particularly because Yamagiwa did not receive the prize.
 Encyclopædia Britannica's guide to Nobel Prizes in cancer research mentions Yamagiwa's work as a milestone without mentioning Fibiger.

-Although G. Neoplasticum is non-carcinogenic, other helminth parasites such as Schistosoma haematobium, Opisthorchis viverrini and Clonorchis sinensis are now established to cause cancer in humans.
+Although G. neoplasticum is non-carcinogenic, other helminth parasites such as Schistosoma haematobium, Opisthorchis viverrini and Clonorchis sinensis are now established to cause cancer in humans.